-If you are an educator, you may be able to deduct up to $250 of expenses you paid for purchases of books and classroom supplies, even if you do not itemize your deductions, according to the IRS.
-These out-of-pocket expenses may lower your 2018 tax bill.
+If you are an educator, you may be able to deduct up to $300 of expenses you paid for purchases of books and classroom supplies for 2022 tax year (up to $250 for previous years), even if you do not itemize your deductions, according to the IRS.
+These out-of-pocket expenses may lower your 2022 tax bill.
 Expenses incurred any time this year may qualify for the deduction.
 The deduction is available if you are an eligible educator in a public or private elementary or secondary school.
 To be eligible, you must work at least 900 hours during a school year as a teacher, instructor, counselor, principal or aide.

 For additional information about this deduction, please Click here.

 If you are a member of a reserve component of the Armed Forces and you travel more than 100 miles away from home in connection with your performance of services as a member of the reserves, you can deduct your travel expenses as an adjustment to income rather than as a miscellaneous itemized deduction.
 The deduction is limited to the amount the federal government pays its employees for travel expenses.